Joseph Hungbo: Early career

-Call up to Crystal Palace first team
+Crystal Palace

 In summer 2018, Hungbo became a professional, signing a one-year contract with the club.
 He was loaned to Isthmian Premier Division side Margate in January 2019 for the rest of the 2018–19 season.
 Playing under Mike Sandmann, his former under-9s coach at Palace, he made nine appearances.

 Watford

 In summer 2019 Hungbo was released by Crystal Palace and subsequently signed for fellow Premier League side Watford.
-On 4 December 2019, after an impressive run of form for Watford's under-23's, Hungbo travelled with the first team squad for an away Premier League game against Leicester City.
+On 4 December 2019, after an impressive run of form for Watford's under-23s, Hungbo travelled with the first team squad for an away Premier League game against Leicester City.
 On 23 January 2020, Hungbo made his senior debut for Watford, starting in a 2–1 FA Cup third round replay defeat away at Tranmere Rovers.

 Hungbo joined National League side Aldershot Town on a short-term loan deal on 12 November 2020.
 After featuring in six league games for the Shots, Hungbo returned to Watford on 8 January 2021.

 Loan to Ross County

 On 17 August 2021, Hungbo joined Scottish Premiership club Ross County on a season-long loan.
-On 22 August 2021, he made his debut as a substitute for David Cancola in a 2-4 home league loss against Rangers.
+On 22 August 2021, he made his debut as a substitute for David Cancola in a 4–2 home league loss against Rangers.
 In Ross County's first victory of the season, he scored a stunning free kick - a goal that would end up winning him the SPFL Goal of the Month.